endorivium/SemesterWork_KP/README.md

 [![](https://mermaid.ink/img/pako:eNp1UslOwzAQ_RVrriRVFpzFhx4ACZDoiRvKxaqHNCK2g2OjQtV_x27aUKjwaeb5LaOxd7DWAoHBiO8O1RrvOt4aLhtF_FnxTsXL5dU9l7jiirdoGBktN5a0HiK91sPEDBUJtKcZOhMFj0c1OPvAleiDiQlxoyVdQCf-OSH2ivh3KipBtLMz_Y_9jeZGPFtufySnDKk_kOAW1852Wk3qC_o_ibPMu42uP2b7m8shgkFYGJt24zkoIILWdAKYNQ4jkGgkDy3sgr4Bu0GJDTBfCm7eGmjU3msGrl60lieZ0a7dAHvl_eg7Nwg_9vGdZtSEPHOrnbLA0jI_mADbwRZYRukiyao0L7OkTPI0oxF8elZSLqqK0oQWZZEVNc33EXwdcpNF6eEqK4rruq7zIvV-KDqrzWr6Lodfs_8GPpi6rQ?type=png)](https://mermaid.live/edit#pako:eNp1UslOwzAQ_RVrriRVFpzFhx4ACZDoiRvKxaqHNCK2g2OjQtV_x27aUKjwaeb5LaOxd7DWAoHBiO8O1RrvOt4aLhtF_FnxTsXL5dU9l7jiirdoGBktN5a0HiK91sPEDBUJtKcZOhMFj0c1OPvAleiDiQlxoyVdQCf-OSH2ivh3KipBtLMz_Y_9jeZGPFtufySnDKk_kOAW1852Wk3qC_o_ibPMu42uP2b7m8shgkFYGJt24zkoIILWdAKYNQ4jkGgkDy3sgr4Bu0GJDTBfCm7eGmjU3msGrl60lieZ0a7dAHvl_eg7Nwg_9vGdZtSEPHOrnbLA0jI_mADbwRZYRukiyao0L7OkTPI0oxF8elZSLqqK0oQWZZEVNc33EXwdcpNF6eEqK4rruq7zIvV-KDqrzWr6Lodfs_8GPpi6rQ)

 This concludes a rough overview of the chess engine implementation.

+### Note: BoardRenderer and CmdBoardRenderer
+Within the Kotlin implementation, there are two renderers for the board with the Cmd prefixed one being used in the build due to its terminal friendliness.
+However, this renderer can be replaced in the GameManager class with the normal BoardRenderer (just delete the Cmd) which uses unicode emojis for the chess pieces.

+To make sure, that the unicode is displayed correctly, configure the VM option within the Run Configurations to -Dstdout.encoding=UTF8.

 # Sources
 There are multiple websites which heavily inspired the approach and implementation to this chess engine or which helped during